-If your senior loved one needs assisted living memory care services, consider looking for a studio apartment.
+If your older loved one needs assisted living memory care services, consider looking for a studio apartment.
 Studios can help them maintain a level of independence while not being too overwhelming.
-They can also offer the following benefits.
+They can also offer other benefits.

-Large spaces can sometimes be disorienting for people with memory loss.
-With too many rooms, and often too many things, one- and two-bedroom apartments can lead to confusion and disorientation.
-Having a smaller studio space ensures that everything is in one room — easy to see and easy to access for your loved ones.
+Large spaces can be disorienting for people with memory loss.
+With too many rooms and too many things, one- and two-bedroom apartments can stir confusion and disorientation.
+Having a smaller studio space ensures everything is in one room — easy to see and access.

 Downsized Yet Personalized

-As seniors move into assisted living memory care, oftentimes they need to downsize.
-With a studio apartment, they have just the right amount of space to choose the furniture and decor that mean the most to them without cluttering their new home.
-As a result, they can fill the studio with their favorite pieces so it feels like the space is really theirs.
-Downsizing into a studio apartment also means there’s less to clean or trip over, and more to enjoy in the community at large.
+As older adults move into assisted living memory care, they often need to downsize.
+With a studio apartment, they can choose the furniture and decor that mean the most to them without cluttering their new home.
+They can fill the studio with their favorite pieces, so it feels like the space is really theirs.
+Downsizing into a studio apartment also means there’s less to clean or trip over and more to enjoy in the community at large, just beyond their studio.

-Premier retirement communities have large, beautiful common areas where residents can engage with staff and neighbors whenever they feel like it.
-Then, when they return to their studio apartment, they’re met with a cozy, comfortable space that meets their needs.
-In this way, they have access to spaces both large and small, depending on how they’re feeling on a particular day.
+Most retirement communities have large, beautiful common areas where residents can engage with staff and neighbors whenever they feel like it.
+Then, when they return to their apartment, they’re in a cozy, comfortable space that meets their needs.
+This way, they have access to spaces both large and small, depending on how they’re feeling on a given day.

-By living in a studio apartment, though, residents are encouraged to leave their room to explore the retirement community.
-Social engagement is not only a known part of healthy aging, but it’s a great way to lift residents’ spirits and help them enjoy the day!
+By living in a studio, residents are encouraged to leave their rooms to explore the retirement community.
+Social engagement is critical for slowing cognitive decline, and it lifts residents’ spirits and helps them enjoy the day.

-While a studio apartment may not have the large kitchen your aging parent or spouse once had, you can be comforted knowing that premier retirement communities have superb dining services.
-At Marjorie.
-P Lee in Cincinnati’s Hyde Park neighborhood, for example, residents come together for delicious meals in the beautiful Archea Dining Room.
-Group dining offers additional opportunities for social engagement, which can be beneficial for those with memory loss.
-On days when residents cannot make it to the dining room, we can also deliver meals to the resident’s apartment.
-That way, residents can always count on a balanced meal plan without worrying about cooking.
+While a studio apartment doesn't have the large kitchen your aging parent or spouse once had, premier retirement communities have superb dining services.
+At Marjorie P. Lee in Cincinnati’s Hyde Park neighborhood, for example, residents come together for delicious meals in the Dining Room.
+Group dining offers additional opportunities for social engagement.
+On days when residents cannot make it to the dining room, meals can be delivered to their apartment.
+That way, they can count on a balanced meal plan without worrying about cooking.

 For seniors with memory loss, healthcare needs can change at any time.
-By choosing a retirement community that offers services above and beyond what your loved one requires right now, you can ensure that they’ll be taken care of even as their needs evolve.
-Likewise, moving into a studio apartment allows your loved one to take advantage of the independence, social engagement, and safety these spaces offer.
+By choosing a retirement community that offers services above and beyond what your loved one requires now, they’ll be taken care of even as their needs evolve.
+Also, moving into a studio apartment allows your loved one to take advantage of the independence, social engagement, and safety these spaces offer.